ewernqvi/mvc_rest_demo/README.md

 But there is more, if you supply a user-token in the header, we go back to curl to do this, we now get back links, which are shortcuts for edit, delete and details actions of the resource.
-These links are typically utlized by a dynamic client, in rest terms we call this [HATEOAS](http://en.wikipedia.org/wiki/HATEOAS), which stand for **Hypermedia as the Engine of Application State**.
+These links are typically utilized by a dynamic client, in rest terms we call this [HATEOAS](http://en.wikipedia.org/wiki/HATEOAS), which stand for **Hypermedia as the Engine of Application State**.
 From a REST API perspective this is important, since the linked parts of the API can be considered private, and changes to these parts of the API can be made without having to